Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal

 10 Basic Functional Training Moves Necessary for Survival

-Balance, flexibility, strength, agility, and being comfortable in your body comes from a relatively narrow spectrum of plain, ordinary, basic "forgotten", functional fitness moves that are becoming extinct in many adults today.
+Balance, flexibility, strength, agility, and being comfortable in your body come from a relatively narrow spectrum of plain, ordinary, basic "forgotten", functional fitness moves that are becoming extinct in many adults today.
 What is a functional move?
 As an extreme example, take the African village woman who carries 20 liters of water on her head for 5 km.
 To us, this is extremely skillful.
 They may one day add that as an Olympic sports feature.
-For the African village woman however, carrying 20 liters of water on her head is normal functional movement behavior.
+For the African village woman, however, carrying 20 liters of water on her head is normal functional movement behavior.
 She does it every day.

-For now, let us poor crippled Westerners stick to just 10 basic functional moves we all need to be able to perform to maintain a healthy movement vocabulary throughout our lives.
+For now, let us poor crippled Westerners stick to just 10 basic functional moves we all need to be able to perform and maintain a healthy movement vocabulary throughout our lives.

 - Sitting on the floor comfortably